Structured identification of multivariable modal systems: Problem formulation

-where the mass matrix $\mathbf{M} \in \mathbb{R}^{n \times n}$ is positive definite, the viscous damping matrix is given by $\mathbf{D} \in \mathbb{R}^{n \times n }$, the stiffness matrix $\mathbf{K} \in \mathbb{R}^{n \times n}$ is positive semi-definite, $\mathbf{F}\in \mathbb{R}^{n \times n_{\mathrm{u}}}$ is the input matrix, and $\mathbf{Q}\in \mathbb{R}^{n_{\mathrm{y}}\times n }$ is the output matrix.
+{with $\mathbf{y}(t)\in \mathbb{R}^{n_\mathrm{y}}$ the system outputs, $\mathbf{u}(t)\in \mathbb{R}^{n_\mathrm{u}}$ the system inputs}, the mass matrix $\mathbf{M} \in \mathbb{R}^{n \times n}$ is positive definite, the viscous damping matrix is given by $\mathbf{D} \in \mathbb{R}^{n \times n }$, the stiffness matrix $\mathbf{K} \in \mathbb{R}^{n \times n}$ is positive semi-definite, $\mathbf{F}\in \mathbb{R}^{n \times n_{\mathrm{u}}}$ is the input matrix, and $\mathbf{Q}\in \mathbb{R}^{n_{\mathrm{y}}\times n }$ is the output matrix.
 The coupled second-order differential equations are expressed in modal form, following standard approaches in vibration analysis \cite{Ewins2000ModalTesting,DeKraker2004ADynamics,Gawronski2004AdvancedStructures}.
-Two modal formulations are considered.
-The first corresponds to the case of general-viscously damped systems, while the second assumes proportional damping, a special case in which the damping matrix is proportional to the mass and stiffness matrices.
+Two modal formulations are considered. {The first corresponds to generally viscously damped systems, while the second assumes proportional damping, a special case in which the damping matrix is proportional to the mass and stiffness matrices, resulting in mode-shape vectors that are real-valued and coincide with those of the undamped system \cite{Gawronski2004AdvancedStructures}.
 The choice between damping models depends on the system under consideration.
-While proportional damping offers a straightforward, interpretable formulation for many applications, it can be inadequate for systems involving more complex damping behavior, necessitating the use of the general form.
-A complete derivation of the modal forms is provided in Appendix~A, and the main results are presented in the following sections.
+While proportional damping provides a simpler and more interpretable model description due to the real-valued mode-shape vectors, it can be inadequate for systems involving more complex damping behavior, necessitating the use of the general form (see, e.g., \cite{Verbaan2015RobustStages}).} A complete derivation of the modal forms is provided in Appendix~A, and the main results are presented in the following subsections.